-Flex bits, glow rods and fish tapes are the tools electricians use to fish wires and communication wire.
+Flex bits and glow rods are the go-to tools pros use to fish wires.
 Flex bits are great for drilling holes in hard-to-reach spaces (see “Invest in a Bumper Ball,” below).
 The two most common lengths are 5 ft. and 6 ft., but extensions are also available.
 A 3/4-in. x 54-in. flex bit costs about $50 at home centers.
 Buy a bit that has a hole on the end of it so you can use the bit itself to pull wires.

 Glow rods come in various lengths and thicknesses, and you can combine as many sections as the job requires.
 Thinner rods flex more and work better when you have to make sharp turns.
 A thicker rod can span longer distances and is better for hooking wires that are more than a few feet away.
-A 9-ft. glow rod kit costs about $40 to $50 at home centers.
-You can also buy a 24-ft. kit.
+A 9-ft. glow rod kit costs about $40 at home centers.
+Expect to pay about $60 for a 24-ft. kit.

 When hooking a wire to pull it toward you, make sure there's more than enough wire to hook on to.
 Sometimes it's a real challenge to grab hold of a wire, and once you have it hooked, you don't want to lose it.
-Make sure you have at least 5 or 6 ft. of extra wire to keep up the tension on the hook as you're pulling on it.
+Always makes sure that you have at least 5 or 6 ft. of extra wire to keep up the tension on the hook the whole time you're pulling on it.

 Sometimes you don't need to use glow rods at all.
 Most flex bits have holes in the ends of them.
 If you have access to where the flex bit pops out, attach your wire directly to the bit and fish the wire through that way.
-Twist the wire and tape it up to make sure it doesn't come off when you're pulling it back through (see “Hold On Tight” below).
+Twist the wire and tape it up to make sure it doesn't come off when you're pulling it back through.
 Remove your bit from your drill before pulling so you don't accidentally spin the bit and twist up your wire.

 When you're installing new recessed can lighting, fishing wires from one light to another is easy because you have a great big hole to pull the wires through.
 But even if you're not installing new lighting, you can use the existing openings.
 Many cans can be easily popped out of the opening by removing a few screws.

 Mud rings, also called drywall brackets or low-voltage “old-work” brackets, are great for protecting the drywall when you're drilling with a flex bit or cranking on a glow rod.
-They're easy to install and only cost a few bucks at home centers.
+They're easy to install (just tighten two screws) and inexpensive.
 Once the wires are connected, you can screw the wall plate to the mud ring.
-However, mud rings are approved only for low-voltage wires like coaxial cables.
-If you need to install a regular gang box for a receptacle or switch, install the mud ring temporarily while you fish the wire.

 You know your wire is in there somewhere, but you just can't seem to find it.
 It's probably hung up on another wire or pipe, but guessing isn't going to solve the problem.
-The solution is to shine a flashlight onto an inspection mirror to find out exactly what's going on.
+Instead, shine a flashlight onto an inspection mirror to find out exactly what's going on.
 This is a simple, inexpensive tip that can save you a lot of time and frustration.
-Pick up an inspection mirror at an auto parts store.
-Or pay a few more bucks for a mirror with small built-in lights, so you can see exactly what's going on.
+Pick up an inspection mirror at an auto parts store for less than $10.
+Or bump it up a notch and pay a few more bucks for a mirror with small built-in lights, so you can see exactly what's going on.